 David Belshe, Nikki’s late husband, worked alongside her as a music therapist for nearly a decade.
 Over the years they saw a big need for additional funding sources for music therapy in their community.
 Starting a nonprofit to increase access to music therapy was a long time goal for the couple.

 After David’s death in 2018, a generous donation raised by the student organization at his alma mater, Colorado State University, lit a fire under Nikki.
 She used that donation to found the Fort Worth Music Therapy Fund.
 She was also accepted into Arizona State University’s Master of Nonprofit Leadership and Management program.

 Nikki has worked primarily with individuals with intellectual and developmental disabilities since 2009 and is a professional member of Autistic Self Advocacy Network (ASAN).
 She is passionate about autonomy and human rights.

-You can probably find Nikki somewhere outdoors: digging in the garden, watching birds, gazing at stars, or – most likely – being chased by her kiddos.
+You can probably find Nikki somewhere outdoors: digging in the garden, watching birds, reading in the hammock, or – most likely – being chased by her kiddos.

 William Hayter has performed on clarinet and bass clarinet in the United States and Europe as a soloist, chamber musician, orchestral musician, and free improviser.
 He holds a Bachelor of Music with Teacher Certification from the University of Houston, Master of Music degrees from Texas Christian University and Codarts, Hogeschool voor de Kunsten (the Netherlands), and a Doctor of Musical Arts from TCU.
 His primary teachers have been Jeffrey Lerner, Henri Bok, and Gary Whitman.
 Dr. Hayter presently serves as Visiting Assistant Professor of Music at Midwestern State University (Texas).